-Scull Shoals Trail is a 1 mile trail located near Greensboro, GA and is good for all skill levels.
+Scull Shoals Trail is a 2 mile out and back trail located near Greensboro, Georgia and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 Directions from Greensboro: Take GA Hwy.
 15 north about 12 miles to the Oconee River Recreation Area.